aregsar/aregsarblog/blog/2020/laravel-app-with-mail-server-in-docker/index.md

         - "8100:37408"
 ```

-## Using the mailtrap service instead of MailHog
+## Using the Mailtrap hosted service instead of the docker mail server

-If you prefer to use the Mailtrap service free tier instead of running a docker mail server, you can change the following env vars in the .env file as set below:
+If you prefer to use the [Mailtrap](https://mailtrap.io) hosted service instead of running a docker mail server, you can change the following environment variables in the `.env` file as shown below:

 ```ini
 MAIL_DRIVER=smtp